muffin-head/muffin-head/README.md

 - 🔭 I’m currently working on [VAE's and GAN'S as my masters dissertation](https://github.com/muffin-head/VAE-dissertation)

-- 🌱 I’m currently learning **VAE and data mining for traditional methods of ML**

 - 👯 I’m looking to collaborate on [Netflix recommendation engine case study](https://github.com/muffin-head/netflixReccommendationEngine)

 - 🤝 I’m looking for help with [cancer diagnosis using literature and Genomic data](https://github.com/muffin-head/Cancer-caseStudy)